 1 ham bone, 2 ham hocks, or 2 cups diced ham (I didn't have a large ham bone or lots of ham, so in the last step of adding the wine I added chopped kielbasa into the soup.)

-3 quarts chicken broth and water (I use Imagine brand, 2 quarts brother, 1 quart water)
+3 quarts chicken broth and water (I used 2 quarts broth, 1 quart water)

 1 cup chopped celery